What Does it Mean to Mitigate Damages?Click For Your Free Consulation

 Possibly.
 Remember, you have to take reasonable measures to decrease your financial losses after an accident.
 Buying medical supplies might be reasonable, depending on your injury.

-For instance, say you hurt your knee after a slip and fall at a restaurant.
+Mitigation of damages example is, say you hurt your knee after a slip and fall at a restaurant.
 You might recover faster if you wear a knee brace.
 Wearing a knee brace is not especially costly or inconvenient—it’s reasonable.
 So, you might have to mitigate your damages by buying and wearing a knee brace.

 In Cody v.
 State of New York, the plaintiff injured himself at work when a piece of metal entered his right eye.
 He suffered from pain and swelling, and his vision became blurry.
 The plaintiff’s eyesight remained impaired even after his first surgery.
 A second surgery helped restore his distance vision, but he still had trouble seeing things up close.